-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
-Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call customer service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - To obtain care after normal office hours, call 911 in an emergency, or for medical advice, call PresRN at 1-800-887-9917
+Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
+The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
+If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
+However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher. - To obtain care after normal office hours, call 911 in an emergency, or for medical advice, call PresRN at 1-800-887-9917

 Customer service is here to answer your questions.
-Presbyterian Senior Care (HMO) members may call (505) 923-6060 or 1-800-797-5343 (TTY 711).
-We are available from 8 a.m. to 8 p.m., seven days a week (except holidays) from October 1 through March 31 and Monday through Friday (except holidays) from April 1 through September 30.
+Presbyterian MediCare PPO members may call (505) 923-6060 or 1-800-797-5343 (TTY 711).
+We are available from 8 a.m. to 8 p.m., 7 days a week.
+April 1 through September 30, we are available from 8 a.m. to 8 p.m., Monday through Friday (except holidays).